 Brokers or dealers executing a portfolio transaction on behalf of the Fund may receive a commission in excess of the amount of commission another broker or dealer would have charged for executing the transaction if the Adviser or Sub-Adviser determines in good faith that such commission is reasonable in relation to the value of brokerage and research services provided to the Fund.
 In allocating portfolio brokerage, the Adviser or Sub-Adviser may select brokers or dealers who also provide brokerage, research and other services to other accounts over which the Adviser or Sub-Adviser exercises investment discretion.
 Some of the services received as the result of Fund transactions may primarily benefit accounts other than the Fund, while services received as the result of portfolio transactions effected on behalf of those other accounts may primarily benefit the Fund.

-For the fiscal period ended July 31, 2021, the Fund paid \$693 in brokerage commissions.
-For the fiscal year ended July 31, 2022, the Fund paid \$2,767 in brokerage commissions.
-For the fiscal year ended July 31, 2023, the Fund paid \$2,267 in brokerage commissions.
-Brokerage commissions for the Fund were higher in 2023 than they were in 2021 due in large part to increases in the Fund's assets under management.
+For the fiscal year ended July 31, 2021, the Fund paid \$10,756 in brokerage commissions.
+For the fiscal year ended July 31, 2022, the Fund paid \$3,790 in brokerage commissions.
+For the fiscal year ended July 31, 2023 as compared to the fiscal year ended July 31, 2021 was due in large part to the stable size of the Fund over the fiscal year ended July 31, 2023 compared to significant growth in size in the fiscal year ended July 31, 2021.